 The 1918 survivors held reunions, if not banquets, to commemorate their survival and the sinking of the legendary steamer.
 With the passing of time, the loss of the SS Carolina acquired a folkloric, if not mythical, quality as recordings recalled its significance.
 Many years later, bandleader Rafael Cortijo with singer Ismael Rivera brought back the significance of the Carolina when it recorded a swinging guaracha titled Carolina.
 Although the lyrics do not make reference to the disaster, they make reference to the anchoring of a ship named Carolina at the port of San Juan.

 A photograph taken at the waterfront of 14 Puerto Rican musicians who were members of the 369th Regiment includes Rafael Hernandez.
 Hernandez is almost squatting to the right of the center, behind the brass instruments.
 He appears to be the leader of the group and is clearly looking at the camera.
 Although recruited as a trombonist, it appears as if he is directly behind the euphonium that he may have played.
 The 1918 picture comes from an enormously respected magazine of the previous century, Puerto Rico Illustrado.
 Unfortunately, the original photograph was small and the details are difficult to decipher.
 One interesting feature is that a pictured soldier is holding a flute.
 This musician may be the first Puerto Rican to play that instrument in a jazz environment.
-Other musicians are holding a clarinet, and one held a bassoon.
+Other musicians are holding a clarinet and another a bassoon.

 When the Hellfighters returned to the US, Hernandez participated in the first ragtime, jazz recordings sessions of the band.
 He was decorated and honorably discharged as a band sergeant on February 24, 1919.
 In the spring of 1919, he was listed as a member of a four-piece trombone section.
 Among the recordings was one titled The Moaning Trombone.
-A careful listen of the trombone section and solos leaves the listener totally impressed with the talents of these outstanding slide trombonists.
+A careful listen of the trombone section and solos leave the listener totally impressed with the talents of these outstanding slide trombonists.
 Rafael Hernandez played the valve trombone while in San Juan; it is not certain that he played the valve or slide trombone when with the Hellfighters.
 The trombones are also impressive in the recording of Memphis Blues that was recorded on March 7, 1919.

 After Hernandez was discharged from the military, he had opportunities to play with several jazz groups thanks to the contacts established and the reputation he enjoyed.
 For a time, he the C. Luckyeth (Luckey) Roberts’ band.
 Roberts was considered significant among the Harlem Renaissance “stride pianists” although he did not leave many recordings.
 The stride piano style was adopted by several early jazz pianists.
 Duke Ellington developed into one of the most important exponents.
 Roberts was also a composer and a writer of musical comedies.
-He enjoyed a considerable reputation, for example, in 1922 he was one of the pianists from the very successful Broadway production of Shuffle Along and earned the higher salary of $125 per week.
-It is plausible that Hernandez left a permanent influence on Roberts because the pianist subsequently composed several Latin tinge numbers including those titled Spanish Suite, Spanish Venus, Spanish Fandango and Puerto Rican Maid.
+He enjoyed a considerable reputation, for example, in 1922 he was one of the pianists from the very successful Broadway production of Shuffle Along and earned a higher salary of $125 per week.
+It is plausible that Hernandez left a permanent influence on Roberts because the pianist subsequently composed several Latin tinge numbers including those titled Spanish Suite, Spanish Venus, Spanish Fandango, and Puerto Rican Maid.

 In the Spring of 1920, Hernandez was still a resident of New York when he was counted in the US census.
 The Victor Talking Machine discography has Hernandez as the composer of two that were recorded in 1921 by the Francisco Tizol band.
 We do not know if Hernandez participated in those recordings.
 Sometime after the 1920 census was taken, Hernandez left for Cuba where he served as the director of a band and a trombonist for the original Teatro Fausto in Havana.
 The Teatro Fausto was among the most impressive and important cultural institutions of that city to this day; it has been reconstructed several times.